HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 Called business directly+15Very high intent

-The beauty of intent scoring is that it helps you prioritise your follow-up efforts.
+The value of intent scoring is that it helps you prioritise your follow-up.
 Someone who found you on a directory, spent 8 minutes on your site, viewed your pricing page, and then filled out a contact form?
 That’s a score of 17+, and you should be calling them within the hour.
 Someone who clicked through, spent 15 seconds on your homepage, and left?
-That’s a 2, and they’re probably not worth chasing immediately.
+That’s a 2, and they’re probably not worth chasing straight away.

-Now, here’s where it gets interesting for directory subscriptions.
+Now here’s where it gets interesting for directory subscriptions.
 Different directories tend to attract users with different intent levels.
-Niche, industry-specific directories typically send higher-intent traffic because people are specifically searching for that type of service.
-General business directories?
-Lower intent, because users might just be browsing or researching broadly.
+Niche, industry-specific directories usually send higher-intent traffic because people are specifically searching for that type of service.
+General business directories send lower intent, because users might just be browsing or researching broadly.

-Success Story: A financial advisor I worked with was paying for listings on both a general business directory (£250/year) and a specialised financial services directory (£400/year).
+Success Story: A financial advisor I worked with was paying for listings on both a general business directory (GBP 250/year) and a specialised financial services directory (GBP 400/year).
 The general directory sent 120 visitors annually with an average intent score of 4.
 The specialised directory sent only 35 visitors, but their average intent score was 11.
 The specialised directory generated 6 new clients; the general directory generated none.
 Sometimes, paying more for the right audience is the smartest financial decision you can make.

-Right, let’s get into conversion funnels—the path people take from discovering your business to actually becoming a customer.
-Most business owners think of this as a single step: “They found us, they bought from us.”
-But in reality, it’s more like a leaky bucket with holes at every stage.
+Now for conversion funnels, the path people take from discovering your business to becoming a customer.
+Most owners think of this as a single step: “They found us, they bought from us.”
+In reality it’s more like a leaky bucket with holes at every stage.

 Your typical conversion funnel from a directory looks something like this: